mrg/cbe/inserting-objects/basic-inserts.md

 }
 {% endhighlight %}

-It inherits the attributes from the superclass and provides a blank class for you to edit.
+`Person` inherits the attributes from the `_Person` superclass and provides a blank class for your custom behavior.
 For example, you may decide you need a derived `getFullName` method which combines the `firstName` and `lastName` attributes.
-This will be demonstrated, and if you look at the code in the repository you will see it there, by overriding the `setPassword` method to automatically hash the value.
+This technique of adding custom behavior will be demonstrated in Basic Inserts 3 by overriding the `setPassword` method to automatically hash the value.
+(If you look at the code in the repository you will already see it there.)

 ## <a name="one">Basic Inserts 1: A Single Insert</a>